mozilla-services/syncstorage-rs/README.md

 - Pkg-config
 - Openssl

-Depending on your OS, you may also need to install `libgrpcdev`, and `protobuf-compiler-grpc`.
+Depending on your OS, you may also need to install `libgrpcdev`, `libcurl4-openssl-dev`, and `protobuf-compiler-grpc`. *Note*: if the code complies cleanly, but generates a Segmentation Fault within Sentry init, you probably are missing `libcurl4-openssl-dev`.

 ## Local Setup